 3.8 Sensitive or Restricted Data

-We do not intend for users to submit sensitive, regulated, or restricted data unless the relevant feature is expressly enabled for that purpose by Run, the processing is covered by a separate written agreement, or Run has otherwise approved it in writing.
+We do not intend for users to submit sensitive, regulated, or restricted data unless expressly permitted by us and authorized by law.
 This may include, depending on applicable law, sensitive personal information, special categories of personal data, health information, children’s data, biometric data, government identifiers, or payment card data outside approved payment workflows.

-If you submit such data, you represent and warrant that you are authorized to do so, that the submission is necessary and lawful, and that all required notices, consents, and legal bases have been obtained.
+If you choose to submit such data, you represent that you are authorized to do so and that the submission is necessary and lawful.

 4. Sources of Personal Data